vmanage2020/vmanageangular/README.md

-updated on 13-08 by venkatesan
+updated on 13-08 by venkatesan.v

 # Ubold Angular - Vertical Layout